MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-sales.md

 After you successfully run it, you can download the template from the **Sales effectiveness** query on the **Results** page.
 After you download the template, you can then connect the query data to the dashboard in Power BI.

-When the dashboard is populated with your data, you can use it to visualize, explore, and report about workplace patterns and trends relating to sales.
+When the dashboard is populated with your data, you can use it to visualize, explore, and report about workplace patterns and trends relating to sales or other external-facing groups.

 ## Demonstration